RaulMGS/Anvil-UW-Patcher/README.md

 # Anvil UW Patcher
 Anvil UW Patcher is a byte patcher tool that brings ultrawide support for cutscenes in Ubisoft's AnvilNext engine based Games.
+Currently tested for Assassin's Creed Odyssey and Assassin's Creed Valhalla.

 ## Usage